A digital birth certificate is a digital version of a paper birth certificate. You can add it to your wallet in the Service Victoria app.

 To do this securely:

-2. If the kinder asks for a copy of the certificate, you can also share as a PDF.
-It’s not an official version, but some agencies may need to keep it on file for regulatory reasons.
+- If the kinder asks for a copy of the certificate, you can also share it as a PDF.
+This is not an official version, but some organisations may need to keep a record of the certificate on file for regulatory reasons.

 Yes.
 When you use your child’s birth certificate, Service Victoria gets your info from Births, Deaths and Marriages and sends it straight to your phone.

-People who need to check the certificate will do a visual check or scan a unique QR code that shows them real-time information.
-This means it would be hard for anyone to forge a digital birth certificate.
+People who need to check the certificate will do a visual check or scan a unique QR code that shows them real-time information This means it would be very hard for anyone to forge thea digital birth certificate.

-Because your details go straight to your phone, there is nothing on our servers to put your info at risk.
+Because your details go straight to your phone, we don’t need to store any of your personal information.

 To update details on a birth certificate, visit Births, Deaths and Marriages.

-If you’ve changed your child’s name through Births, Deaths, and Marriages, when the change of name updates in the Birth registry, it will also update on the digital birth certificate.
+If you’ve changed your child’s name through Births, Deaths, and Marriages, the change of name will also be updated on the digital birth certificate.

-Your child’s other parent can share the digital birth certificate with you as a PDF, however it’s not an official version and can’t be used to apply for kinder.
+Your child’s other parent can share the digital birth certificate with you as a PDF.
+However, this is not an official version and can’t be used to apply for kinder.

 Not yet.
 Currently, only children born on or after 19 February 2019 are eligible for a digital birth certificate.